 L’OCCITANE & PIERRE HERMÉ – 86 CHAMPS

-Interesting concept here by the famous pastry chef, Pierre Hermé – rather different to the many cafés he now has around Paris.
+Interesting concept here by the famous pastry chef, Pierre Hermé – rather different to the many cafés he has around Paris.
 He merges perfumes of the Provençal garden of Occitane with his floral inspired macarons and pâtisserie.
-As well as the macaron boutique inside, at the back is a lovely Salon de Thé, restaurant area and bar where you can enjoy the popular Ispahan (more about it in my Ispahan macaron dessert recipe) and my favourite Infiniment Vanille, a tartlet made with 3 different kinds of vanilla from Mexico, Tahiti and Madagascar.
+As well as the macaron boutique inside, at the back is a stylish Salon de Thé, restaurant area and bar where you can enjoy the popular Ispahan (more about it in my Ispahan macaron dessert recipe) and my favourite Infiniment Vanille, a tartlet made with 3 different kinds of vanilla from Mexico, Tahiti and Madagascar.

 86 Champs, 86, avenue des Champs-Elysées, Paris 8